raneamri/nextop/PLUGINS.md

 Do note that most variables will translate over.

-While this program takes constructive feedback from users, plugins cannot fundamentally change the program, only add on it.
+While this program takes constructive feedback from users, plugins cannot fundamentally change the program, only add to it.
 To improve on the program, please make a pull request.

 # WALKTHROUGH
 Before starting, make sure to consult the CODE OF CONDUCT.